HEALTH bosses in South Derbyshire have urged friends and family of older people to look out for the early symptoms of dementia.

 Early symptoms include memory loss, difficulty in performing everyday tasks, and problems with language.

-Other signs include disorientation about time and place, poor or decreased judgement, and problems with keeping track of things.
+Other signs include disorientation about time and place, poor or decreased judgement, and problems with keeping track of several things.

 Symptoms also include misplacing things, changes in mood or behaviour, changes in personality and loss of initiative.